-Picking the color for your interior design project can be overwhelming.
-Anyone who has taken a trip to their local home improvement store can attest that there are seemingly endless options when it comes to color.
-Who would blame you for wishing there was a way to make choosing colors a little simpler!
+Picking the colors for your interior design project can be overwhelming.
+Anyone who has taken a trip to a local home improvement store or paint retailer can attest to the fact that the options are seemingly endless when it comes to color.
+Who would blame you for wishing there was a way to make choosing colors a little simpler?

 Doing so is an incredibly simple way to bring a touch of elegance to your interiors.